simonhw/middle-earth-champion/README.md

 #### Heroku
 1. Log in or sign up to Heroku.
 2. On the Heroku dashboard, click "Create New App".
-3. Enter a name and select a region then click "Create App".
+3. Enter a name, select a region, and then click "Create App".
 4. Navigate to the Setting tab and click on "Show Config Vars."
 5. Enter `CREDS` into the key field and the `creds.json` file contents into the value field.
 6. Enter `PORT` into the next key field and `8000` into the corresponding value field.